critterandguitari/Organelle_Manual/manual.md

 ### General Information

 Patches are run directly from an attached USB drive.
 This could be the flash drive included with Organelle or another USB disk that is appropriately configured.

-----new stuff here------

 Previous Organelles shipped with white 4GB USB drives.
 These have since been replaced by Sandisk 16GB USB drives.

----end new stuff-----

 -   This USB disk should be formatted with a FAT file system, often associated with MS-DOS.
 -   This USB drive must contain a folder called `Patches` at its top-level.
 (This name is case-sensitive.)
 -   For each patch to be used by Organelle, the `Patches` folder must contain a folder named as you would like the patch name to appear.
 Each patch's folder must contain a file named `main.pd` that contains the top-level patch itself.
 If any other files are required by the patch, they must also be included in the patch's folder.

 ### Folder Structure